rumca-js/Django-link-archive/README.md

  - For RSS sources new entries are read, for email server new emails are read, etc. etc.
  - new links are inserted into database
  - at certain point in time exports are being performed (to github)

+# Track your actions

+You can easily see all your behvior in app.

+ - You can see your entire browse history.
+Across youtube, internet, emails, etc. etc
+ - only for accounts defined in this project
+  - it is configurable if tracking is enabled

 ## Privacy

  - local data, no algorithms, no advertisements, self-hosted